 - Behavioural genetics

-- Methods of investigating the brain: insvasive and non invasive
+- Methods of investigating the brain: invasive and non invasive

 - Localisation of function